Fig & Goat Cheese Toasts

 The fig and goat cheese pairing

-This is classic Provençal logic.
-Take what the region produces in abundance, put it together simply, and let the quality of the ingredients do the work.
-Goat cheese has been made across southern France for centuries, and the tang of a good chèvre against the sweetness of a ripe fig is one of those combinations that needs no improvement.
+This fig goat cheese combination is a classic in Provence.
+You take what the region produces in abundance, put it together simply, and step back to let the quality of the ingredients shine on their own, just like in many regions in France.
+Goat cheese has been made across southern France for centuries.
+That is a long time.
+Pairing its sharpness against the lush sweetness of a ripe fig is a timeless combination that needs no improvement to satisfy your taste buds.